BooxStone/BooxStone.github.io/_posts/2025-03-25-this-very-website.md

 ---
+layout: default
-name: This very website
+title: This very website
 author: Maxwell J. Jones
+date: 2024-05-27
-background_image: assets/css/images/bkg.jpg
+background_image: /assets/css/images/bkg.jpg
 ---

 In case it hasn't dawned on you yet, I created this entire website using GitHub Pages, HTML, SCSS, Ruby, and a sprinkle of JavaScript to make things pop!